Reading time: 27 minutes

 7. Electric Vehicle (EV) Engineer

 India crossed 1.5 million EV sales in 2023-24.
-Ola Electric, Tata Motors, Ather, and a dozen other manufacturers are building assembly lines, R&D labs, and service networks across the country.
-Battery technology, motor control systems, and EV software integration are all areas with near-zero trained professionals available right now.
+Ola Electric, Tata Motors, Ather, and other manufacturers are building assembly lines, R&D labs, and service networks across the country.
+Battery technology, motor control systems, and EV software integration are all areas with near-zero trained professionals right now.
+Chennai and Pune are the two primary EV manufacturing corridors, and both cities have growing job vacancies in this sector.

 Required Course: B.Tech EEE, Mechanical, or Automotive Engineering